Global Dredge Manufacturer Discovers Remote Visibility into LTE Connectivity, Operations & IoT

 Technicians can pull open the web interface of HMIs from their computer desktops, tracking vessel functionality and driving key adjustments without setting foot on the vessel.
 DSC’s customers receive a weekly maintenance report.

-“It allows us to track how the machine is performing and also to provide updates, which we otherwise wouldn’t be able to do without a technician on the vessel,” said Groce.
+“It allows us to track how the machine is performing and also to provide updates, which we otherwise wouldn’t be able to do without a technician on the vessel,” Groce said.

 For a global company such as DSC, remote management instead of international flights has dramatically improved its cost-efficiency.